 The helicopter in the climactic action scene is an MD Helicopters 520N NOTAR.
 NOTAR (an acronym derived from the phrase "no tail rotor") generates torque-countering thrust by creating laminar air flow around its tail boom instead of by using a traditional tail rotor.

 Emilio Estevez was cast in the role of Jack Harmon to create a sense of shock in the audience when he died early in the film.
-The film makers felt that casting a well-known actor in the role would increase the impact of Jack Harmon's death.
+The film makers felt that casting such a well-known actor in the role would increase the impact of Jack Harmon's death.
+Coincidence or not, this would be Emilio's last appearance in a high-profile film for years to come, as his acting career had already started to fall into decline after the highly popular "Young Guns" films.

 Peter Graves, who played Jim Phelps in Mission: Impossible (1966), turned down the opportunity to reprise his role in the movie after he learned that his character was to be killed off at the end of the movie.
 He also turned the role down because of the negative handling of the character, which in turn led to the other cast members of the old series to turn down their cameo offers as well.
 Greg Morris, who played Barney Collier in the original series, walked out of the film halfway through, citing displeasure with the turning of the Jim Phelps' character and the overall production.